kin47/kin47/README.md

 - 👋 Hi, I’m @kin47
+- 🧑‍🎓 I'm a Software Technology student (4th year) of Posts and Telecommunications Institute of Technology (Hanoi)
+- 💻 I'm currently working as a Flutter Developer
+- 🌱 I’m currently learning Android (Java/Kotlin)
 - 👀 I’m interested in watching movies, playing football (not American football), and coding
-- 🌱 I’m currently learning Flutter and Mobile App Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter, Android
+-
 - 📫 How to reach me:
   + Facebook: https://www.facebook.com/kinm472k2/
   + Instagram: kin.m_47